-Ongoing testing by environmental groups and local governments has continued to prove that exposure to PFAS contamination is commonplace and needs to be addressed immediately.
+Ongoing PFAS testing by environmental groups and local governments has continued to prove that exposure to dangerous contamination is commonplace and needs to be addressed immediately to protect our health.

-“This news only heightens the groundswell of concern about PFAS and reinforces our dedication to being the laboratory of choice for PFAS analyses,” says Michael J. Beckerich, President and CEO.
-“The latest on mosquito spray illustrates how vulnerable to PFAS contamination our communities are in Westchester County, Long Island and throughout the Greater New York region.
+“This news only heightens the groundswell of concern about PFAS and reinforces our dedication to being the laboratory of choice for PFAS analyses,” says Michael J. Beckerich, President and CEO of York Analytical Laboratories, INC. “The latest on mosquito spray illustrates how vulnerable to PFAS contamination our communities are in Westchester County, Long Island, and throughout the Greater New York region.

 “PFAS does not break down in the environment and we’re doing more PFAS analyses every day as state and federal agencies rightfully tighten testing requirements for PFAS contamination in soil and groundwater.”

 Learn more about PFAS testing, sampling instructions, and different matrices.
 Our PFAS team offers scheduled 1:1 Zoom calls with clients, instantly book your PFAS Testing Zoom call today.